Motorway service area

-Motorway service areas (MSA) also known as services or service stations, are rest areas in the UK and Ireland where drivers can leave a motorway to refuel/recharge, rest, eat and drink, shop, use the toilet or stay in an on-site overnight hotel.
+Motorway service areas (MSA), also known as services or service stations, are rest areas in Great Britain and Ireland where drivers can leave a motorway to refuel/recharge, rest, eat and drink, shop, use the toilet or stay in an on-site overnight hotel.
 They are also a safe refuge for drivers who break down alongside leaving at a motorway junction.
-The majority of motorway services in the UK are owned by one of three companies: Moto, Welcome Break and Roadchef.
+The majority of motorway services in the United Kingdom are owned by one of three companies: Moto, Welcome Break and Roadchef.
 Smaller operators include Extra, Westmorland and EG Group.